MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-edit-or-delete-a-custom-user-view.md

 ## Choose the filters for your custom user view

-You can create and edit your custom views in the **Custom view** pane.
-(In the new admin center, this is called the **Custom filter** pane.)
+You can create and edit your custom views in the **Custom filter** pane.
 If you select multiple filter options, you get results that contain users who match all the selected criteria.
 The following example shows you how to create a custom view named "Canadian users" that shows all users on a specific domain who are in Canada.

  **A - Domain** If you have multiple domains for your organization, you can choose from a drop-down list of domains that are available.